leweaver/orangine/README.md

 ﻿# Software Pre-requisites
+To get started, you need to make sure the following software is installed on your system.

 ## Windows 10
 You must be running Windows 10 build version 2004 (20H1) or higher.
 Run the `winver` program to view which build version you have.
 If you are running an earlier version of Windows, run Windows Update or [Download Windows 10 Disk Image](https://go.microsoft.com/fwlink/p/?LinkId=821363)